 Humanities Research - Candidacy and Dissertation Fellowships: For students in the humanities and humanities-related social sciences to decrease time towards degree.
 WS deadline: early March

 One-Term Dissertation Fellowships: Women’s Studies receives a total of 4 awards every year.
 To speed the process of completing the dissertation and to fund the defense term.
 Awarded at the writing stage of the dissertation.
 Students must have filed a dissertation committee with Rackham.
 Support includes stipend for the term, tuition and fees, and GradCare.
-WS deadline: November and early March
+WS deadlines: October and mid-January

 Fellowships Awarded through Rackham